MARTIMM/SessionManager/doc/dispatcher.md

   {abstract} execute()
 }

-class SomeAction {
+class RunActionCommand {
   - Str id
   execute()
+  tap()
 }

 note "A button or menu item is\nmapped to some action" as N1 N1 ..
-SomeAction
+RunActionCommand

 class Variables < singleton > {
   - Hash variables